Our Waterfurlong Apples

 The search for our Waterfurlong heritage apples began in 2016 when a visit to Stamford Apple Day threw up more mysteries than firm identifications.
 The Stamford Community Orchard Group (SCOG) kindly sent round local apple guru Denis Smith to investigate and with Denis’s expert help the picture of the Gardens’ apple heritage began to unfold.

-We have so far discovered 168 veteran trees of 53 different heritage varieties, with three further (as yet unsolved) mysteries.
+We have so far discovered 168 veteran trees of 55 different heritage varieties and there are further gardens to be checked.
 Many of these varieties are unusual, several are local to Stamford, and a few, such as Nelson’s Codlin and Lady’s Delight, are so rare they have excited national interest.
-Several more are still being evaluated.
+Each year brings exciting finds.

 Most of our trees seem to be between 50 and 150 years old, although a few are almost certainly older, including one huge Blenheim Orange with a girth of 1.9 m.